Importing And Exporting From Malaysia: What Do I Need to Know?

 - Air freight

-There are also a range of air freight options you can choose to safely and quickly transport your goods to and from Malaysia.
+There is also a range of air freight options you can choose to safely and quickly transport your goods to and from Malaysia.

 Some items you may consider shipping via air freight include furniture, plastics, machinery, food items, specialised cargo (i.e. very large cargo demanding special handling), electronics and pharmaceuticals.